 What is Propensity Score Matching and what are the benefits?

-Anyone who works with data that comes from observational studies.
+Everyone who works with data which originates from observational studies.

 For unbalanced observational data where you want to compare two or more groups based on specific outcomes.